ray-project/ray/doc/source/advanced.rst

   - Example: ``"pytorch_p36"``

   Note: if specifying the path to an "environment.yml" file, you may provide an absolute path or a relative path.
 A relative path will be interpreted relative to ``working_dir`` if ``working_dir`` is specified.

+  Note: Currently when specifying this option per-task or per-actor while using Ray Client, only the ``dict`` input format is supported.

 - ``env_vars`` (Dict[str, str]): Environment variables to set.